 The last time the All-Star game to be held in Minnesota was in 1985.
-The night of the game, just prior to the national broadcast, Channel 11 (when they were WUSA, not KARE) had a half hour special covering it.
+The night of the game, just prior to the national broadcast, Channel 11 (when they were WUSA, not KARE) had a special that covered it.

 It's a half-hour long, so make yourself comfortable if you want to watch it.
 You won't regret it.
 Among other gems, it includes....